Pip Install, uv, venv

 If you're installing Unsloth in Jupyter, Colab, or other notebooks, be sure to prefix the command with !.
 This isn't necessary when using a terminal

-Uninstall + Reinstall
+Uninstall or Reinstall

 If you're still encountering dependency issues with Unsloth, many users have resolved them by forcing uninstalling and reinstalling Unsloth: